 You can offer a wellness stipend to give your employees more freedom over their wellness benefits.
 This allows you to reimburse your employees for their wellness expenses.
 You simply set up a monthly allowance for reimbursement and choose the wellness categories you want to offer, such as gym memberships or wellness and fitness apps.

 Your employees are then free to get reimbursed up to their allowance for the wellness expenses that work best for their needs.
 This could include fitness classes, home exercise equipment, wellness mobile apps, and more.

 While employee stipends are taxable, they're a great way to ensure that all of your employees, both in-office and remote, are included in a wellness plan that's inclusive and works for them.

 7. Promote a healthy work-life balance

 A work-life balance is essential for your employees to remain engaged in the workplace.
 Without time to relax and recharge, they'll quickly experience burnout and look for other employment opportunities.

 Another way to promote a work-life balance is by offering unlimited PTO.
-This allows your employees to take as much time off as they want without impacting your organization’s overall production.
-They can take a wellness day here and there or have time off when they’re sick and need time to mend.
+Your employees can take as much time off as they want without impacting your organization's overall production.
+This gives your employees the time they need to tend to their personal lives while getting a break from the daily grind.
+They can take a wellness day here and there or have time off when they're sick and need time to mend.